Kursk NPP operating in regular mode — Rosatom

 "The remaining specialists are working in accordance with the schedule," the corporation said, adding that all systems are functioning normally.

-It is noted that the nuclear units #3 and #4 are operating while the units #1 and #2 are in a non-generating mode.
+It is noted that the nuclear units №3 and №4 are operating while the units №1 and №2 are in a non-generating mode.

+A federal emergency situation regime has been declared in the Kursk Region on August 9 due to Ukrainian attacks.